zopefoundation/Products.SQLAlchemyDA/Products/SQLAlchemyDA/README.txt

 What is SQLAlchemyDA?
 ---------------------

-SQLAlchemyDA is a generic database adapter for ZSQL methods.
+SQLAlchemyDA is a generic database adapter for Zope ZSQL methods.
 Since it is based on SQLAlchemy, SQLAlchemyDA supports all databases out-of-the box that are supported by SQLAlchemy (Postgres, MySQL, Oracle, SQLite, MS-SQL, Firebird, Informix).

+If you do not require ZSQL support, and only wish to call 'normal' SQLAlchemy APIs within Zope transactions, see `zope.sqlalchemy'.

 Requirements: